 GeneCards Summary for CCNA1 Gene

 CCNA1 (Cyclin A1) is a Protein Coding gene.
 Diseases associated with CCNA1 include Myeloid Leukemia and Testicular Cancer.
-Among its related pathways are Transcriptional misregulation in cancer and Cyclin A/B1 associated events during G2/M transition.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and Cellular Senescence (REACTOME).
 Gene Ontology (GO) annotations related to this gene include protein kinase binding.
 An important paralog of this gene is CCNA2.

 UniProtKB/Swiss-Prot Summary for CCNA1 Gene

 May be involved in the control of the cell cycle at the G1/S (start) and G2/M (mitosis) transitions.
 May primarily function in the control of the germline meiotic cell cycle and additionally in the control of mitotic cell cycle in some somatic cells.